 Often, but not always, a torn PCL is associated with sudden pain, swelling, and a feeling of instability.
 Sometimes, people hear a pop or a sense of giving way.
 If instability develops, people report feeling they can’t trust the knee or that the knee gives way with specific movements.

-Sometimes, a PCL tear may be subtle, particularly in partial tears producing only minimal pain and swelling.
-However, the knee often doesn’t feel right and fails to recover quickly.
+Sometimes, a PCL tear may be subtle, particularly in partial tears that produce minimal pain and swelling.
+However, the knee often feels wrong and fails to recover quickly.

 Your doctor will examine your knee to see if the PCL is intact.
 The most reliable test is the posterior draw test.
 Other tests include the posterior sag sign and reverse pivot shift.
-In addition, we must test other ligaments such as MCL, LCL, ACL, and posterolateral corner to ensure you don’t have other injuries.
-In most cases, there is a limited range of motion and swelling in the knee.
+In addition, we must test other ligaments, such as the MCL, LCL, ACL, and posterolateral corner, to ensure you don’t have other injuries.
+In most cases, the knee has a limited range of motion and swelling.

 Generally, we use X-ray and MRI to confirm the diagnosis of a torn PCL and rule out other damage to ligaments and cartilage.

-Overall, a PCL tear is graded according to injury severity: Grade 1 injury indicates a sprain, a grade injury indicates a partial tear and a grade 3 injury indicates a full tear.
+Overall, a PCL tear is graded according to injury severity: A grade 1 injury indicates a sprain, a grade 2 injury indicates a partial tear, and a grade 3 injury indicates a full tear.

 Treatment of PCL tear

-Treatment of PCL injuries – especially grade 3 injuries – is controversial as there is little agreement as to the best form of treatment.
+Treatment of PCL injuries – especially grade 3 injuries – is controversial, as there is little agreement as to the best form of therapy.

-Generally, for grade 1 and mild grade 2 injuries, simple treatments are started first.
-These include ice, ibuprofen, compression, and range of motion exercises.
+Generally, simple treatments are first started for grade 1 and mild grade 2 injuries.
+These include ice, ibuprofen, compression, and range-of-motion exercises.

-However, higher grade 2 and grade 3 injuries are often treated with a knee brace to help stiffen the knee.
+However, higher grades 2 and 3 are often treated with a knee brace to help stiffen the knee.

 Knee support for PCL tear